Acknowledgements

 MSS

-1. The new user clicks on “Help” at top bar of the application.
+1. The new user clicks on “Help” in the top bar of the application.

 2. The system displays usage instructions in a browser.